tmcd82070/Rdistance/cran-comments.md

 # Submission comments

-This submission (v3.1.3) contains three patches.
-Two patches address NOTES during  CRAN checks that flagged a missing braces in documentation equations.
-One bug fix was related to changes changes in the 'units' package.

-Plot method failed on new 'units' package due to use of 'rbind' inside 'barplot'.
-While 'barplot' should be changed to not call 'rbind' with a mix of unit and unitless object, I was able to safely remove units in the call to 'barplot', and everything works.
+This submission (v4.0.2) represents a substantial re-write of nearly every routine contained in prior releases.
+I felt the re-write was necessary to improve stability of the code (prior code had a lot of "spaghetti" code) and lay the ground work for future functionality improvements.
+I have been working on this version for over a year.
+Documentation has been substantially improved.
+Testing files have been substantially tightened and focuses.

 Details on the specific changes are in **NEWS**.

 # Current submission

-* 3.1.3
+* 4.0.2

 # Prior submission

-* 3.0.0
+* 3.1.4

 # Local Check